PaloAltoNetworks/prisma-cloud-compute-operator/docs/offline_openshift.md

 8. Install Console and Defenders.
     - Go to **Installed Operators** > **Prisma Cloud Compute Operator** > **Details**
     - Click **Create instance** in the `Console and Defender` provided API
-    - In the `Tool Bundle URL` field specify the path to the [offline update tool bundle](https://docs.prismacloudcompute.com/docs/government/isolated_upgrades/isolated_upgrades.html).
+    - In the `Tool Bundle URL` field specify the path to the [offline update tool bundle](https://docs.prismacloudcompute.com/docs/government/isolated_upgrades/isolated_upgrades.html) matching your version to be deployed.
+Host this tar.gz file in an http/https location where your isolated cluster can reach and pull this file.
 The [Prisma Cloud Compute release bundle](https://docs.prismacloudcompute.com/docs/releases/release-information/download.html) can be used as well.
     - Set `Version` to the version to be deployed (e.g. 21_04_439)
     - In the `Credentials` section:
         - **Access Token**: 32-character (lower case) access token included in the license bundle